liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 # Node Gradle Plugin

-The Node Gradle plugin allows you to run [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) as part of your build.
+The Node Gradle plugin lets you run [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) as part of your build.

 ## Usage